yininghase/multi-agent-control/README.md

 </table>

-### Show Attention of our Model
+### Attention Mechanism of our Model

-The image below shows how the attention changes when the vehicles are moving.
+The GIF below shows how the attention changes when the vehicles are moving.
 We visualize the mean of attention logits from all the graph attention layers of our model.
 The rows in the attention matrix correspond to the vehicle of interest.
 The columns show which vehicles/obstacle is being attended to.
 A lighter shade in the attention matrix depicts high attention and a darker shade represents lack of attention.

 ![image](./images/IterGNN_MyTransformerConv_Show_Attention.gif)

-### Compare with Other GNN Models
+### Comparison with Other Models

-Here we show the comparison of our result with  **GAINet**[1] **TransformerConv**[2], and **EdgeConv**[3].
-Our model can drive all the vehicles to the destination without colliding with each other while vehicles always collide with other models.
+Here we show the comparison of our result with  **GAINet**[1] **TransformerConv**[2], and **EdgeConv**[3] for two different scenarios.

+As can be seen, only our model is capable of simultaneously driving all the vehicles to their desired destinations without collision.
+For all other models, the vehicles collide with each other.

 Example 1: